google.com, pub-0015564483429508, DIRECT, f08c47fec0942fa0

 1. Initial Testing: Perform non-destructive tests, such as ultrasonic pulse velocity, to assess internal conditions.

-2. Supplementary Testing: Conduct compression tests on multiple concrete samples to confirm strength data.
+2. Supplementary Testing: Conduct compression tests by extracting concrete samples or even multiple concrete samples to confirm strength data.

 3. Data Analysis: Combine results from both methods to obtain a detailed understanding of concrete quality and strength.